 Before it reaches Taiwan, Dujuan will brush past Japan’s small, thinly populated Yaeyama Islands.

-Taiwan was thumped last month by Typhoon Soudelor, a fierce storm that moved on to wreak havoc on the Chinese mainland.
+Taiwan was hit last month by Typhoon Soudelor, a fierce storm that also moved on to wreak havoc on the Chinese mainland.
 Soudelor killed at least seven people in Taiwan and at least 26 in mainland China.

-CNN’s Wayne Chang, Brandon Miller and Ward Taylor contributed to this report.
+CNN’s Ward Taylor and Michael Pearson contributed to this report.